Mikea15/mikea15.github.io/_posts/2014-05-09-simple-achievement-system-in-csharp.md

     public string Message { get; set; }
 }</pre>

-For the sake of simplicity, I&#8217;m not declaring private variables, nor constructors.
+For the sake of simplicity, I'm not declaring private variables, nor constructors.
 This will do just fine for the purpose of this article.
 Might as well have declared that as a structure.
 Oh well.

-I&#8217;ll have an **achievement type** enumerator and a **achievement argument** for the events.
+I'll have an **achievement type** enumerator and a **achievement argument** for the events.

 <pre class="EnlighterJSRAW" data-enlighter-language="csharp" data-enlighter-theme="" data-enlighter-highlight="" data-enlighter-linenumbers="" data-enlighter-lineoffset="" data-enlighter-title="" data-enlighter-group="">public enum AchievementType
 {